 Many startup entrepreneurs are not concerned with backup plans, and they also don’t keep funds for emergencies.
 To enable a backup plan to function properly, it is equally important to keep sufficient funds aside to fund those solutions.

 Startup businesses usually involve huge sums.
 You may not have put your own money in the project, or perhaps have gotten funding from banks or other financial institutions.
 In such circumstances, unprofessional handling of your financial affairs could lead to losses, which in turn may prevent you from getting future monetary help from these institutions.

-Having emergency funds can also help put off foreclosure from clients who reneged on their payments, or losses suffered from damaged or missing stock, until the flow of income steadies out to give stability to the company.
+Having emergency funds can also help put off foreclosure from clients who reneged on their payments, or losses suffered from damaged or missing stock until the flow of income steady out to give stability to the company.